Axlefublr/axlefublr.github.io/content/earplugs/index.md

 I am very poor, so I can't afford the more fancy earplugs; \
 Thankfully even while being cheap, you can get yourself a pretty stellar experience.

-Let's start with the earplug type that showcases this the most
+Let's start with the earplug type that showcases this the most!

 # silicone tree shaped